mak448a/AI-Drawing-Chatbot/README.md

 # Stable Diffusion bot

-This is a stable diffusion bot written in Python.
+This is a stable diffusion Bot written in Python.
 It uses Stable Horde to generate the images.

 This repository assumes that you have Python installed.
 If you don't, [get Python](https://python.org/downloads).
 When you are installing, make sure to check the box "Add Python to PATH."